marknelsonengineer/empire/IMPLEMENTATION.md

 - All major data structures should be aligned
 - Works on several compilers:  [Visual Studio], [clang], [gcc], [icc]
 - Work on several 64-bit platforms:  Linux & Windows

+## Latency Study
+I put some effort into benchmarking how to efficiently copy strings on x86 systems.
+Some ways to do it are:
+MOV m64, r64  & MOV r54, m64:  1, 2, p237 p4, 2, 1 + 1, 1, p23, 2, 0.5
+MOVS

+## Compiler Options
+—GC-sections

+-z noexecstack
+Mark output as not requiring executable stack
+-z now
+Mark object for immediate function binding

+“gcc -fsanitize=address,undefined”

+Whole program -fwhole-program

+Get into cppcheck

+Profile the code… find hotspots and make ‘em inline

+Make my getters inline

+Build to another compiler
+Can i install icc, the Intel compiler?
+— Think about correctly scoping my enums (in a Class) — can’t do CommodityType, though

+@brief The lowest level of design:  Detailed design & implementation decisions

+- Use modern Software Engineering practices like:
+  - Continuous integration with [GitHub Actions]
+  - Source-level documentation with [Doxygen]
+  - Unit testing with [Boost Test]
+  - Integration testing
+  - Static analysis / linting with [clang-tidy]
+  - Build orchestration with [CMake]

+## Negative Compilation Testing

+Let’s explore some negative compilation testing (ensure things that should not compile, really don't compile).
+It may be part of a existing framework, we may be able to use CMake.

+## Uncategorized Notes

+We also need a set of rules for making sure that our copy and move constructors are either implemented or suppressed for every major object class

+Add an object checklist to the implementation content